Tanuj-Narula/Ngd/README.md

   ]
 })

-Find using AND with Condition:
+▶️ Find using AND + Condition

 db.posts.find({
   $and: [